 At an international tennis tournament in Niagara Falls in 1892, Canadian participants told Malcolm, then a student at Brown, of a game that seemed similar to his ice polo.
-Two years later, at the invitation of the Victoria hockey team of Montreal, Malcolm, now transferred to Yale, assembled a team of 7 ice polo “experts”, among them 4 Brown undergrads.
+Two years later, at the invitation of the Victoria Hockey Club of Montreal, Malcolm, now transferred to Yale, assembled a team of 7 ice polo “experts”, among them 4 Brown undergrads.

 Together, they barnstormed Montreal, Kingston, Ottawa and Toronto playing exhibitions of alternating periods of ice polo and ice hockey for the locals and learning the “rudiments of ice hockey.”
 The Canadians called them the “All-Americans”.